Countywide Comprehensive Plan Update

 - Community Carrying Capacity: Strategies to manage traffic and congestion during peak visitation periods.

 - Workforce Housing and Short-Term Rental Impacts: Policies to provide attainable locals’ housing and mitigate impacts from short-term rentals and second homes.

 - Climate Change: Strategies for reducing emissions and adapting to impacts related to wildfire, water supply, and seasonal changes to recreation.

 - Transportation: Strategies to improve walkability and bikeability, public transit and parking, and way-finding.

 - Prioritize Goals, Actions, Policies: Realistic implementation plan that prioritizes the most important actions to be implemented by the County and partner organizations.

 Throughout the plan update process, the County is seeking input from the community on these and other ideas, to be incorporated into the updated plan.

-If you can’t attend these events, the Summit County Planning Department is collecting input throughout the update process.
 If you have questions or comments, or you'd like to be added to the interested parties list, contact Summit County Planners Kate Berg or Dan Osborn.